guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

     Each new syntax definition gets its own uuid.
 Don't modify them.

 ``name``
-    The name that Sublime Text will display in the syntax definition drop-down menu (bottom right).
-Use a short, descriptive name.
+    The name that Sublime Text will display in the syntax definition drop-down list Use a short, descriptive name.
 Typically, you will be using the programming language's name you are creating the syntax definition for.

 ``scopeName``
     The top level scope for this syntax definition.
 It takes the form